shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 comments: false
 ---

-If you use EKS then you have found youself in a situation where a user can't access the cluster despite having all the IAM permissions and gets `Unauthorized` message like [Eddie](https://friends.fandom.com/wiki/Eddie_Menuek) here.
+If you use EKS then you have found yourself in a situation where a user can't access the cluster despite having all the IAM permissions and gets an `Unauthorized` message like [Eddie](https://friends.fandom.com/wiki/Eddie_Menuek) here.

 ![eddie-locked](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hpykbg9lncvvkmduyp9b.jpeg)

 AWS EKS uses `IAM credentials` for `authentication` and `Kubernetes RBAC` for `authorization`.
 As per [EKS docs](https://docs.aws.amazon.com/eks/latest/userguide/managing-auth.html):
 > `EKS uses IAM permissions for authentication of valid entities such IAM users or roles.
-All the permissions for interacting with EKS cluster is managed through Kubernetes RBAC`
+All the permissions for interacting with the EKS cluster is managed through Kubernetes RBAC`

 or simply put, EKS doesn't work the same way as other services such as S3 where if you have `AmazonS3FullAccess`, you can access any S3 bucket and create or delete files/folders.
-In EKS, IAM permissions are only used to check if user has valid IAM credentials and permissions to run any command using `kubectl` such as `kubectl get pods` is managed by Kubernetes API that uses [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to control the access.
+In EKS, IAM permissions are only used to check if the user has valid IAM credentials and permissions to run any command using `kubectl` such as `kubectl get pods` is managed by Kubernetes API that uses [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to control the access.

 ![aws-eks-auth](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/q70jx5gnhh9s4wrj27jc.png)

-By default, the `IAM Role` or `IAM User` that was used to create the cluster, is added to the `system:masters` group and gets cluster wide admin permission with `cluster-admin` ClusterRole.
+By default, the `IAM Role` or `IAM User` that was used to create the cluster, is added to the `system:masters` group and gets cluster-wide admin permission with `cluster-admin` ClusterRole.

 As per [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) `system:masters` group is one of the `default` ClusterRoleBindings available in the Kubernetes cluster, it's attached to the `cluster-admin` ClusterRole that gives the user admin permissions in the cluster.